awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 The following permissions are related to using the Phone Number Validate feature in Amazon Pinpoint\.

 **`mobiletargeting:PhoneNumberValidate`**
-Obtain information about a phone number\.
+Retrieve information about a phone number\.
 + URI – [https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-phone-number-validate.html#rest-api-phone-number-validate-methods-post](https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-phone-number-validate.html#rest-api-phone-number-validate-methods-post)
 + Method – POST
 + Resource ARN – `arn:aws:mobiletargeting:region:account-id:phone/number/validate`

 ### Projects<a name="permissions-actions-apiactions-projects"></a>

 The following permissions are related to managing projects in your Amazon Pinpoint account\.
 Originally, projects were referred to as *applications*\.
-For the purposes of these operations, a Amazon Pinpoint application is the same as a Amazon Pinpoint project\.
+For the purposes of these operations, an Amazon Pinpoint application is the same as an Amazon Pinpoint project\.

 **`mobiletargeting:CreateApp`**
 Create a project\.